igorfbmartins/igorfbmartins.github.io/_portfolio/portfolio-1.md

 ---
 title: "Working Papers"
-excerpt: "What Events Matter For Exchange Rate Volatility ? (with Hedibert Lopes, Draft available upon request)"
+excerpt: "What Events Matter For Exchange Rate Volatility ? (with Hedibert Lopes, Draft available upon request)/Dynamic copula models with variable selection (with Hedibert Lopes)/ Forecasting using DFM: A sparse principal components approach (with Marcio Laurini) "
 collection: portfolio
 ---

 What Events Matter For Exchange Rate Volatility ? (with Hedibert Lopes, Draft available upon request)

+Dynamic copula models with variable selection (with Hedibert Lopes)

+Forecasting using DFM: A sparse principal components approach (with Marcio Laurini)